Any links to Amazon are affiliate links.

 Optimal means your baby can focus during playtime.
 A well-rested baby can focus.

 Optimal means your baby is able to maintain waketimes happily throughout the day.
+This does exclude any witching hour times of day.
+Evenings are often a fussy time of day for babies even if wake time lengths are perfect.
 Typically, waketimes get longer throughout the day, not shorter.
 If waketimes are progressively getting shorter, then earlier waketimes might be too long.
 If you have a newborn, waketimes are typically about the same length all day long.

 Approximate Optimal Waketime Lengths by Age

-- 0-4 Weeks old: 55% of responders reported that 30-50 minutes was optimal.
+0-4 Weeks old: 55% of responders reported that 30-50 minutes was optimal for a 0-4 week old.
 An additional 18% (total of 73%) extends this to 30-60 minutes.
 This is the range I would say most are in.
 In this age range, I would shoot for 30-45 minutes.
 If your baby seems to need more or less, tweak it slowly.
-I would take notes of what worked and what didn’t (keep a log–BW Tips and Tricks: Keep a Log, Tips and Tricks: Take Notes, Problem Solving Tip: Detailed Log .
-You can also buy my pre-made book of logs.
-Click on the image to the right or here.
+I would take notes of what worked and what didn’t.
+You can buy my pre-made book of logs to keep track of baby wake times.
+Click on the image or this link here.

-- 4-6 Weeks old: Most responders (62%) responded that 40-60 minutes was optimal.
+4-6 Weeks old: Most responders (62%) responded that 40-60 minutes was optimal for a 4 to 6 week old.
 This is completely in line with what my guess would be for an optimal waketime length.
 If you have a baby this age, I would shoot for 40-60 minutes.
 Again, take notes.

-- 6-8 Weeks old: Now is when there starts to be more of a variable in waketime length.
+6-8 Weeks old: Now is when there starts to be more of a variable in waketime length for a 6 to 8 week old.
 Most responders (79%) reported that 40-70 minutes was optimal.
 These are the numbers I would work with, also.
 My guess is that most will be able to do about 60 minutes.
 Again, take notes, adjust as needed.

-- 8-12 Weeks old: 70% of responders found waketime to be best from 50-80 minutes.
+8-12 Weeks old: 70% of responders found waketime to be best from 50-80 minutes for a 8 to 12 week old.
 This is also the time frame I would think most babies would fall in.
 If your baby isn’t one of them, don’t stress about it or force your baby to be otherwise.
 11% were less and 16% were more.
 That means there are babies out there who differ.

-- 3-4 Months old: 72% reported the optimal waketime was 60-90 minutes.
+3-4 Months old: 72% reported the optimal waketime was 60-90 minutes for a 3 to 4 month old.
 Once again, this is in line with where I think most babies would be.
 Kaitlyn was right at 60 minutes, but if I had to err it was better to err before 60 minutes.
 2 minutes after would mean trouble sleeping.
 So for her, I chose 50-60 minutes.
 If I had chosen for Brayden, it would have been 60-70 or perhaps 70-80.
 Remember, these averages give you a good idea of where to shoot for, but each child is different and it is up to you to figure out optimal for your baby.

-- 6-7 Months old: We now start to see more votes in a certain area.
+6-7 Months old: We now start to see more votes in a certain area.
 64% of votes were in the 1.75-2.25 hours range.
 I would definitely agree with this as the most likely optimal waketime length for babies this age.
 Brayden was at 2 hours at this age, but Kaitlyn was still closer to 1.25-1.5 hours.
 I would say most this age can do about 2 hours, give or take 15 minutes or so.
+Note that when you drop that third nap, which ranges between 6-9 months for most babies, you will have one large chunk of time in the evenings when baby will be awake that is longer than the between naps in the day.

 All babies are different.
 Some babies need more, some need less.
 There is a wide range of sleep needs from baby to baby.